m59peacemaker/browser-enter-exit/README.md

 The DOM element to observe.

+**Important:** the target must be a child of `root`.
+If you make the observer on a `root` element and then register a listener on a `target` that is not a child of `root`, nothing is going to happen.
+Register listeners on children of `root`.

 ##### `listener`

 Function that receives an object with information about the event, and an [`IntersectionObserverEntry`](https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserverEntry).